DexerTDP/articles/2025/Atonement - August.md

 But what I can say is that the case in my view, fit the bill to fight back aganist what was being done and given the investment aspect I had.
 In some ways, I went back in "half" capacity.
 The sec members were supportive but wanted a clear sum up of when things got critical to step in.
 When that happened, it was decided that for the whole op (as it was shaping to be one) had to be around the clock.
-Since in the sec, I was the only american in, therefore help would be needed.
-A video was made with all the info ready to be dropped and start a campaign with, gathering other anons to come on board who were interested.
+Since in the sec, I was the only american in, therefore help would be needed, multiple people, shifts, power and unity.
+A video was made with all the info ready to be dropped and start the complex campaign with, gathering other anons to come on board who were interested.

 What ended up happening?
 No answer.
 One or two even said it wasn't an op worth doing.